HemaDeviU/HemaDeviU/README.md

 # Hema Devi U

 Hey!
 I'm Hema, a Blockchain developer with a keen interest in decentralized applications and smart contracts.
 I hold a degree in Computer Science and Engineering and have been actively involved in blockchain development for over a year.
 My journey began with an awe for decentralization, and since then, I've been dedicated to learning, experimenting, and building some cool stuff on Ethereum.
+I am currently leaning to audit smart contracts and make web3 safer :)

 ## I’m currently working on